Namann24/AI-Personalized-Education-System/README.md

 # AI-Powered Education Platform

-AI-Powered Education Platform is a Flask application that leverages the power of AI to provide a dynamic and personalized learning experience.
+AI-Personalized Education System is a Flask application that leverages the power of AI to provide a dynamic and personalized learning experience.
 It uses OpenAI's GPT-3 model to generate quizzes and offers a variety of features to enhance the learning process.

 ## Features